zli867/DataFusion/README.md

 ## Authorship
-* The model is based on the paper:
+* The model is used to fuse observational data and chemical transport model simulations
-Method for Fusing Observational Data and Chemical Transport Model Simulations To Estimate Spatiotemporally Resolved Ambient Air Pollution: https://pubs.acs.org/doi/full/10.1021/acs.est.5b05134

 * The code is implemented by Zongrun Li (zli867@gatech.edu)

 ## Folder Structure